nextcloud-libraries/nextcloud-vue-dashboard/README.md

 ## Usage

 ### All props
+* id: A unique string/integer identifying the item (optional).
 * itemMenu: An object containing context menu entries that will be displayed for each items
 * targetUrl: The item element is a link to this URL.
 * avatarUrl: Where to get the avatar image.
 Used if avatarUsername is not defined.